 Amen.
 After several grueling months in the infantry, I was transferred to Co.
 B, 1st Aviation Battalion of the 1st Infantry Division (the Longhorns) and served as a helicopter door gunner.
 And there I stayed until I was sent home in late January, 1968, or thereabout.
 I just missed the Tet Offensive (thank you, God).

-I FORGOT IT ALL.
-SO NOW, HALF A CENTURY LATER, I'M PUTTING THE PIECES BACK TOGETHER....
+I FORGOT SO MUCH.
+SO NOW, MORE THAN HALF A CENTURY LATER, I'M PUTTING THE PIECES BACK TOGETHER....

 SERVED IN VIETNAM